githubEdit

 If you're familiar with web development, think of entities as the equivalent of Elements in a DOM tree, and of components as attributes of those elements.

-In the Scene editor, you can view the components that belong to an entity by selecting it.
+In the Scene Editor in Creator Hubarrow-up-right, you can view the components that belong to an entity by selecting it.

 Components like Transform, Material or any of the shape components are closely tied in with the rendering of the scene.
 If the values in these components change, that alone is enough for the engine to change how the scene is rendered in the next frame.